sebkouba/sebkouba.github.io/_posts/2018-09-12-drug-cartel.md

 - Legal Marijuana is cutting into cartel profits so go for it!
 - Legal drugs mean better products, oversight, regulation, tax income, reduced crime rates
 - Prisons make recruitment for Cartels much easier than it should be
+- Spending money on fighting cocaine at different points in the chain makes a huge difference:
+   - $1M at source -> 10kg less in USA
+   - $1m against smuggling -> 20kg less
+   - $1m on education in schools -> 25kg less
+   - $1m on addict treatment -> 100kg less
+- In Switzerland the treatment approach lead to a collapse in the illegal Heroin market
+- Politicians love spending money on fighting crime because guns look cool and treating addicts doesn't
+- War on Drugs has globally cost over a trilliion USD and the result is a roughly 50% increase in consumption - success

 ### Do I Agree
 - Yes.
 Legalize and treat addicts instead of funding cartels indirectly.
 Cars are more lethal than weed and we managed there ffs.